 How did those on board die?

-It is now winter in the region and with little food on board, exposure and starvation are possible explanations too.
+During the winter months and with little food on board, exposure and starvation are the most likely explanations for their deaths.

 Why would fishermen take this risk?

-One hypothesis is that the leadership is demanding bigger catches, and they have been forced to take chances to meet their targets.
-State TV has shown Kim Jong-Un at fishing facilities, exhorting the country to boost production.
+One hypothesis posed by Japanese media is that the North Korean leadership is demanding bigger catches and sailors are being forced to take chances to meet those targets.

 It is common in North Korea for workers to keep some of the surplus they generate past the targets set by the state.
 This quasi-capitalist system has been credited with improving production, analysts say.

 But this promise of some private surplus is also thought to drive people to take greater risks to improve their situation - which could well include taking desperate chances at sea.